-Don't mix business and public duty, Tory co-chair Ben Elliott told
+Don't mix business and public duty, Tory co-chair Ben Elliot told

 It found the company had given "substantive assurances that no consultant lobbying is undertaken" on behalf of customers.

-But the ORCL also said Mr Elliott should be careful "about the possibility of engaging in consultant lobbying activity (perhaps unintentionally) by not making a clear enough distinction between his role as a director of Quintessentially and his other activities connected to government".
+But the ORCL also said Mr Elliot should be careful "about the possibility of engaging in consultant lobbying activity (perhaps unintentionally) by not making a clear enough distinction between his role as a director of Quintessentially and his other activities connected to government".

 Labour Party chair Anneliese Dodds said: "The lobbying regulator is sending a clear message to Boris Johnson about the actions of the co-chair of the Conservative Party."